Sulfonyl halide: Sulfonyl fluorides

-In the laboratory, sulfonyl fluorides are used in molecular biology as reactive probes.
-They specifically react with residues based on serine, threonine, tyrosine, lysine, cysteine, and histidine.
+In the molecular biology, sulfonyl fluorides are used to label proteins.
+They specifically react with serine, threonine, tyrosine, lysine, cysteine, and histidine residues.
 The fluorides are more resistant than the corresponding chlorides and are therefore better suited to this task.

+Some sulfonyl fluorides can also be used as deoxyfluorinating reagents, such as 2-pyridinesulfonyl fluoride (PyFluor) and N-tosyl-4-chlorobenzenesulfonimidoyl fluoride (SulfoxFluor).

 Sulfonyl bromides

 Sulfonyl bromides have the general formula RSO2Br.
 In contrast to sulfonyl chlorides, sulfonyl bromides readily undergo light-induced homolysis affording sulfonyl radicals, which can add to alkenes, as illustrated by the use of bromomethanesulfonyl bromide, BrCH2SO2Br in Ramberg–Bäcklund reaction syntheses.

 Sulfonyl iodides

 Sulfonyl iodides, having the general formula RSO2I, are quite light-sensitive.
+Methanesulfonyl iodide evolves iodine in vacuum and branched-alkyl sulfonyl iodides are worse.
 Perfluoroalkanesulfonyl iodides, prepared by reaction between silver perfluoroalkanesulfinates and iodine in dichloromethane at −30 °C, react with alkenes to form the normal adducts, RFSO2CH2CHIR and the adducts resulting from loss of SO2, RFCH2CHIR.

-Arenesulfonyl iodides, prepared from reaction of arenesulfinates or arenehydrazides with iodine, can be used as initiators to facilitate the synthesis of poly(methyl methacrylate) containing C–I, C–Br and C–Cl chain ends.
+Arenesulfonyl iodides, prepared from reaction of arenesulfinates or arenehydrazides with iodine, are much more stable and can initiate the synthesis of poly(methyl methacrylate) containing C–I, C–Br and C–Cl chain ends.
+Their reduction with silver gives the disulfone: